 - 9.1 If you intend to end your tenancy, you must give the council at least 28 days' written notice (called 'notice to quit').
-The notice to quit must expire either on a Monday or on the day of the week on which your tenancy commenced (e.g. if your tenancy commenced on a Wednesday, the notice to quit can expire on a Wednesday). - 9.2 Once you have given 'notice to quit' you must allow council staff access to the property (at a pre-arranged date) for an inspection.
-In some cases this will involve prospective new tenants accompanying council staff. - 9.3 If you are joint tenants either of you can end the tenancy by giving the council notice to quit (see 9.1).
-This will end the tenancy for all joint tenants regardless of who has given the notice.
+The notice to quit must expire on the day of the week on which your tenancy commenced (e.g. if your tenancy commenced on a Monday, the notice to quit must expire on a Monday). - 9.2 Once you have given 'notice to quit' you must allow council staff access to the property (at a pre-arranged date) for an inspection.
+In some cases this will involve prospective new tenants accompanying council staff. - 9.3 You must return all keys to the property to the Town Hall by 12 noon on the day you leave, (including gas and electric meter keys where appropriate). - 9.4 If you are joint tenants either of you can end the tenancy by giving the council notice to quit (see 9.1).
+This will end the tenancy for all joint tenants regardless of who has given the notice. - 9.5 You must leave the property, including any garden, in a clean and tidy condition, clear of all personal property, furniture and rubbish.
+Any personal property left will be cleared by the council and you must pay the costs incurred by council in clearing the property. - 9.6 You must repair any damage (however caused) prior to leaving the property.
+If you fail to repair any damage prior to leaving the property, you must pay the costs incurred by the council in carrying out those repairs.